BudgieY/AdditionalLanguagesForCraftopia/README.md

 Please do not try to contact PocketPair Inc. unless the bugs remain after removing this mod.

 Please do not re-distribute this mod.
-If you recommend this to your friends, tell them to subscribe to this through Steam Workshop.